My chief complaint about NOSTR: https://chrisliss.substack.com/p/anonymity

 I will reiterate my same comment again.
 Reputation can be attached to any name.
 And with real money and value attached to any account the skin in the game is just as real but with the added advantage of better op sec.
 We are at war on multiple fronts and there are plenty of advantages to having multiple names in all of them

 Yes, I get it, but having real skin in the game (the state knows who you are) makes your dissent much more powerful than if you are only saying it while invisible and unaccountable.
+How many followers you have is small potatoes, especially when the reason you got those followers was from dissenting anyway.

 The state doesn’t need to know who we are for us to undermine them.
 And In fact it only takes them loosing account and control over a small percentage to bring it all down.
 This doesn’t even require any posting, just individual action.
 And btw we are way later in the game than you think